Fordham University welcomed the 2008-2009 academic year by opening a new campus in Westchester County, N.Y.

 “It’s a campus we will all be proud of,” he said.
 “Our school has done a fair amount of research and training, and now will be able to expand that because we’ll have capabilities we had not had before.”

-The campus offers parking for 250 vehicles and is accessible by all modes of public transportation.
+The campus offers parking for 250 vehicles and is accessible by all modes of public transportation, including the Metro North and the Westchester County Bus System (the “Bee-Line”).
 In addition, the University offers a Ram Van shuttle between its three campuses.

 The University signed a 20-year lease with GHP Office Properties for the campus.